-Wind produces effects on the surface of the water.
-Light winds, 5–15 knots, can ruffle the surface and, when viewed up or down wind, these disturbances form streaks of parallel lines, indicating the wind direction – but it can be difficult to resolve the 180-degree ambiguity unless wind shadows exist near the shore.
+Wind produces effects on the surface of water.
+Light winds, 5–15 knots, can ruffle the surface and, when viewed up or downwind, these disturbances form streaks of parallel lines, indicating the wind direction – but it can be difficult to resolve the 180-degree ambiguity unless wind shadows exist near the shore.

-Waves and ripples form at right angles to the wind and move downwind.
-The first whitecaps appear between 7 and 10 knots.
+Small waves and ripples form at right angles to the wind and move downwind.
 From altitude, however, it may be difficult to determine the direction of wave movement.

-Any indication of wind seen in flight should be noted in case it is needed in the future.
+Any indication of wind seen in flight should be noted in case it's needed in the future.

 The movement of cloud shadow over the ground gives the wind direction and some indication of speed, at the cloud level.
 This is used only as a guide, however, as the wind on the ground will probably be different.
 Likewise, the 2000-foot wind and area forecasts are only a guide to the wind's general direction and strength.
 Apply local knowledge and orographic effects to estimate the wind on the ground.

-Drift can be useful, as it is what you are experiencing at altitude, but it takes experience to recognise it correctly.
+Drift can be useful, as it's what you are experiencing at altitude, but it takes experience to recognise it correctly.
 Be aware that it can be induced by flying out of balance.

-The pilot needs to develop an awareness of where the aeroplane is heading compared to where it is tracking.
-When flying across the extended centreline of any landing area, if drift is present it can be seen.
+The pilot needs to develop an awareness of where the aeroplane is heading compared to where it's tracking.
+When flying across the extended centreline of any landing area, if drift is present it can be seen (see Figure 1).

 The other means of determining wind direction and strength are related to local knowledge and the aerodrome of departure.
-Local knowledge includes terrain and local effects, such as anabatic or katabatic winds, and sea or land breezes.
-Relevant conditions at the aerodrome of departure include the 2000-foot wind forecast, the windsock and the known takeoff direction.
+Local knowledge includes terrain and local effects, such as anabatic or katabatic winds, sea or land breezes, and how the Aviation Area Winds (AAW) may be affected locally.
+Relevant conditions at the aerodrome of departure include the 2000-foot wind forecast, the windsock, and the known take-off direction.
 The usefulness of these indicators is relative to the distance of the aeroplane from the aerodrome – and the intervening terrain.

-The ideal is for the longest possible landing area into wind, within gliding distance (to be discussed further in the Considerations lesson).
+The ideal size is for the longest possible landing area into wind within gliding distance (to be discussed further in the 'considerations' lesson).

 Shape is mentioned because the student may limit their search for a landing site to only those sites that resemble a runway.
 In fact, the perfect shape is a circle, as multiple approach paths into wind are available.
-Even a square is preferable in contrast to a narrow paddock with only one approach path.
+Even a square is preferable in contrast to a narrow paddock with only one approach path (see Figure 2).

 An uphill slope for landing is preferred over level ground.
-A down-slope should be avoided – it would take a very strong wind to override the disadvantages of a downhill landing.
+A down slope should be avoided – it would take a very strong wind to override the disadvantages of a downhill landing.
 Slope can be difficult to detect at altitude, and when slope is apparent from altitude, generally the terrain is very steep.
-However, water runs downhill, so creeks that narrow give some indication of slope (ie, they are narrow at the higher end) and the dam wall on farm water storage ponds also indicate downhill slope.
+Water runs downhill, and a dam wall on farm water storage ponds can also indicate downhill slope.
 Significant 'white water' in any flow indicates significant gradient.

-Where possible a landing site that has a clear field on the approach end and the upwind end should be chosen to provide for undershoot and overrun during the forced landing.
-For the training exercise, a clear go around and climb-out path is also considered.
+Where possible, a landing site that has a clear field on the approach and the upwind end should be chosen to provide for undershoot and overrun during the forced landing.
+For the training exercise, a clear go-around and climb-out path is also considered.

-An approach over a road will quite likely bring you into contact with power wires running along the road.
+An approach over a road will quite likely bring you into close proximity with power wires running along the road.